 SIGNS@HWU is a group of researchers who focus on sign language studies and Deaf Studies.
 We are situated in the Department of Languages and Intercultural Studies, Heriot-Watt University.
 SIGNS@HWU was established as a cluster of the Centre for Translation and Interpreting Studies in Scotland, to profile the world-leading interdisciplinary research being conducted at Heriot-Watt University.

-SIGNS@HWU includes deaf and hearing researchers from the UK, Belgium, Denmark, Finland, Australia, Costa Rica and the US.
-The group consists of about 20 people: six full-time staff members, a fluctuating number of PhD students, honorary scholars and visiting scholars.
-The wider team also includes 3 permanent in-house interpreters and a pool of casual teaching assistants and research assistants.
+SIGNS@HWU includes deaf and hearing researchers from the UK, Belgium, Denmark, Finland, India, Norway, Australia and the US.
+The group currently consists of almost 30 people: 7 staff members, 11 PhD/MPhil students, 7 research assistants, 4 honorary scholars, and 2 visiting scholars.
+The wider team also includes 3 permanent in-house interpreters and a pool of casual teaching assistants.
 We all are fluent in at least one sign language.
 We use British Sign Language and International Sign in our meetings and activities.